Top 35 Android Interview Questions and Answers

 }

-Q #13) Explain Activity Lifecycle briefly.
+Q #13) Explain the Activity Lifecycle briefly.

 There are seven different states like – onCreate(), onStart(), onRestart(), onResume(), onPause(), onStop(), and onDestroy().
 These are termed as a ‘callback’.
 Android system invokes these callbacks to know that the state has been changed.

-The below-given diagram describes the Activity Lifecycle:
+The diagram below describes the Activity Lifecycle:

 activity lifecycle

-Based on the user action these activities are partially disconnected from the UI but these activities always reside in the memory so that when the user calls back the same activity, the user will be in the same state where he has left off.
+Based on the user action, these activities are partially disconnected from the UI, but these activities always reside in the memory, so that when the user calls back the same activity, the user will be in the same state where he has left off.

 Q #14) What is an Intent?

 Answer: Android has an Intent class when the user has to navigate from one activity to another.
-Intent displays notifications from the device to the user and then the user can respond to the notification if required.
+Intent displays notifications from the device to the user, and then the user can respond to the notification if required.

 Given below are the two types: